 The lambing season requires ewes to be brought to a centralised location and delivered prior to returning to their grazing land.
-As the applicant's flock has grown in recent years since he established as a sheep farmer, the pressure from the industry to provide 100% indoor lambing has increased.
+As the applicant's flock has grown in recent years since he established as a sheep farmer.
+Temporary lambing facilities elsewhere have been provided by a relative but this arrangement is no longer available as that site has been sold.
+It has now become necessary to provide a lambing shed within easy distance of his property to enable deliveries to be undertaken in an indoor environment where assistance for ewes delivering can be given more easily and in order to address increasingly unusual weather conditions, such as the severe snow seen in spring 2013 which coincided with the lambing season across much of the country.

 Indoor lambing is a farm industry standard method for delivering lambs; shelter in accommodation is essential for efficient farming and animal well-being.